Nontrivial low-frequency topological waves at the boundary of a magnetized plasma: Abstract

 \section{Abstract}

 The topological properties of a magnetized cold gaseous plasma have recently been explored and the existence of topologically protected edge states has been established.
 These studies are limited to a magnetized plasma, where ions are infinitely massive and provide a neutralizing background.
-When ion motion is included, a new class of low-frequency unidirectional topological waves emerges in the dispersion relation.
+When ion motion is included, a new class of low-frequency unidirectional topological waves (TSPWs) emerges in the dispersion relation.
 The group velocity of these waves is in the opposite direction of high-frequency topological electron waves for a given magnetic field direction.
 The Berry curvature and Chern numbers are calculated to establish nontrivial topological phase.
+Additionally, we demonstrate a unique characteristic of ion dominated TSPW propagating above the ion cyclotron frequency: their collisionless damping via coupling to the continuum of lower-hybrid resonant modes localized inside a smooth plasma-vacuum interface.
 These finding broadens the possible applications and observations of these exotic excitations in space and laboratory plasmas.

-{\it Introduction.-} Topological edge states have attracted wide attention due to their unidirectional nature and robustness against perturbation.
-These modes are found within common bulk-band gaps and characterized by an integer invariant, known as the Chern number\cite{Ozawa_rmp_2019}.
-The Chern number follows {\it bulk-boundary correspondence} \cite{Hasan_rmp_2010,Silveirinha_prb_2015} principle which states that a gapless surface mode exists within a common band gap at the interface of two topologically distinct materials and allows to determine the number of unidirectional edge states from the topological properties of bulk modes.
-This principle has originated in condensed matter physics\cite{Klitzing_prl_1980} and later extended to photonics\cite{Haldane_prl_2008,Raghu_pra_2008}, cold atomic gases\cite{Goldman_np_2016}, electron gas \cite{Jin_nc_2016} and classical fluids \cite{Silveirinha_prb_2015, Delplace_science_2017, Tauber_jfm_2019,Tauber_prr_2020} .
+{\it Introduction.-} Independently of their state of matter -- solid~\cite{Hasan_rmp_2010,Haldane_prl_2008,soljacic_prl_2008}, gaseous and fluid~\cite{delplace_science_2017,Yang_prl_2015}, or plasma~\cite{Parker_prl_2020b,fu_nc_2021} -- a wide range of materials is found to exhibit non-trivial topological properties that fundamentally impact wave propagation at domain walls between topologically-distinct bulk materials.
+Specifically, bulk materials possessing propagation bandgaps (i.e., acting as ``insulators" for wave-like polaritonic perturbations of certain energies) and lacking the time-reversal (TR) symmetry can be characterized by an integer invariant, known as the Chern number~\cite{Ozawa_rmp_2019}, assigned to every bandgap.
+Bulk-edge correspondence (BEC) -- originally established in condensed matter physics~\cite{Klitzing_prl_1980,Hatsugai_prl93,Hasan_rmp_2010} and later extended to photonics and metamaterials, cold atomic gases, and classical fluids \cite{Haldane_prl_2008,soljacic_prl_2008,Silveirinha_prb_2015,Gangaraj_prl_2020,Goldman_np_2016,tauber_jfm_2019}, -- predicts the existence and number of gapless unidirectional edge states that are spectrally-located within a common bandgap of the two bulk materials sharing a domain wall.